-Jake Roy is in his second year as the Head Strength and Conditioning Coach at USC Upstate.
+Jake Roy is in his third year as the head strength and conditioning coach at USC Upstate.

-At Upstate, he is responsible for assessing, designing and implementing a wide variety of strength and conditioning, as well as rehabilitative and prehabilitative protocols for the sports teams.
-Roy also works with the athletic training department staff with daily activities and function of training facilities, and athlete’s needs.
+At USC Upstate, he is responsible for assessing, designing and implementing a wide variety of strength and conditioning, as well as rehabilitative and prehabilitative protocols for the sports teams.
+Roy also works with the athletic training department staff with daily activities and function of training facilities, and student-athlete needs.

-Roy previously served as the Sports Performance Director at STACK Velocity Sports Performance in Roanoke, Virginia.
+Roy previously served as the sports performance director at STACK Velocity Sports Performance in Roanoke, Va.
 He helped implement a wide variety of programs for STACK that benefitted members of all ages and backgrounds.
-Along with aiding in the creation, designing and construction of the facility, Roy was responsible for scheduling staff, classes, meetings and staff development to improve and accommodate members and staff.
+Along with aiding in the creation, design and construction of the facility, Roy was responsible for scheduling staff, classes, meetings and staff development to improve and accommodate members and staff.

-In between stints with the Giants and Cardinals, he was an assistant strength coach for Southern Illinois University working primarily with football, women’s golf, women’s tennis, baseball, softball, volleyball and track & field.
+In between stints with the Giants and Cardinals, he was an assistant strength coach for Southern Illinois University working primarily with football, women’s golf, women’s tennis, baseball, softball, volleyball, and track and field.

 Roy graduated from Dakota Wesleyan in 2008 with a degree in sports exercise and wellness, and a minor in business administration.
-He received his master’s degree in human movement and sport science from Memphis.
+He received his master’s degree in human movement and sport science from the University of Memphis.